rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Forgetting what we read.  <https://www.theatlantic.com/amp/article/551603/>

-1. The new logo (or at least the new logo font).
-It seems wrong.
-I've been trying to figure out why.

 1. Logging my life?
 (Maybe not this week; I'm not sure what's useful to say.)